JeffDeCola/hello-go-deploy-gce/docs/_includes/README.md

 There are three steps to deploy on gce,

-* STEP 4.1 - Build a gce image (insert your docker image)
+* STEP 4.1 - Build a gce image
 * STEP 4.2 - Create an instance template (HW resources)
 * STEP 4.3 - Create an instance group (Launch VM in region)

 For this example, I will add two running services,

-* The dockerhub image [hello-go-deploy-gce](https://hub.docker.com/r/jeffdecola/hello-go-deploy-gce/)
+* The dockerhub image runs at boot [hello-go-deploy-gce](https://hub.docker.com/r/jeffdecola/hello-go-deploy-gce/)
-* A binary /bin/hello-go executable
+* A binary /home/jeff/hello-go executable runs at boot

 To keep things simple, the files are located in my [my-packer-image-builds](https://github.com/JeffDeCola/my-packer-image-builds)